imxrt-rs/imxrt-dma/README.md

 imxrt-dma
 =========

-DMA driver for i.MX RT microcontrollers
+DMA driver for i.MX RT microcontrollers.

 **[API Docs (main branch)][main-api-docs]**

 [main-api-docs]: https://imxrt-rs.github.io/imxrt-dma/

-`imxrt-dma` provides

-- an unsafe API for defining and scheduling transfers with DMA `Channel`s and `Transfer`s
-- safe DMA futures for memcpy, peripheral-to-memory, and memory-to-peripheral transfers

 See the API docs for more information.
 To try examples on hardware, see the examples directory.